 When purchasing one of these coins, make sure you buy a specimen free of defects and has a pleasing eye appeal.
 If you're purchasing an investment-grade MS-65 RD, look for an example with a rich deep copper color typical of a coin over a hundred years old.
 If it is too bright, it may have been chemically dipped.

 1921 Peace Dollar

-The Peace silver dollar was designed by Anthony DeFrancisci and was first produced in December 1921 following a large mintage of 1921 dated Morgan silver dollars.
+Anthony DeFrancisci designed the Peace silver dollar, and it was first produced in December 1921.
+The United States Mint also produced a substantial mintage of 1921 dated Morgan silver dollars.
 The idea to commemorate the peace that followed the "Great War" was first proposed by Farran Zerbe, former President of the American Numismatic Association from 1908 to 1910.
-The idea caught on and DeFrancisci produced a beautiful design emblematic of liberty on the obverse and peace symbolized by an American Eagle on the reverse.
+The idea caught on, and DeFrancisci produced a beautiful design emblematic of liberty on the obverse and peace symbolized by an American Eagle on the reverse.

-The first coins minted in 1921 had a high relief but were too difficult to strike up.
-The first 1921 peace dollars were not struck until December 26, 1921.
-This gave a limited time for the United States Mint to produce these new dollars.
-Slightly more than 1 million coins were struck and the public snapped them up rapidly.
+The first Peace silver dollar coins minted in 1921 had a high relief but were too difficult to strike properly.
+The recesses of the dies were so deep that the metal could not flow into these deep recesses completely and caused a lack of detail on the coins.
+The mint did not begin striking these coins until December 26, 1921.
+This late start gave an extremely limited time for the United States Mint to produce these new dollars.
+Slightly more than one million coins were struck, and the public snapped them up rapidly.
 Although this coin can be considered scarce, a beginning collector can acquire a circulated example at a modest cost.

 03 of 10